horovod/horovod/docs/hyperparameter_search.rst

 Tune has a native interface for `specifying search spaces <https://docs.ray.io/en/master/tune/api_docs/search_space.html#tune-search-space>`__.
 You can specify the search space via ``tune.run(config=...)``.

-Thereby, you can either use the ``tune.grid_search`` primitive to specify an axis of a grid search...
+Thereby, either use the ``tune.grid_search`` primitive to specify an axis of a grid search...

 .. code-block:: python